BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 DAS Workshop 2011 Schedule
 ==========================

-The first 2 days will be held in the EBI training room.
-3rd day room to be announced.
+All 3 days will be held in the EBI training room.

 Day 1
 -----